sopier/djangobook-Updated-to-1.8/third-edition/chapter_01.rst

 Apache -- until you're ready for production.

-Now's a good time to note: **don't** use this server in anything resembling a production environment.
-It's intended only for use while developing.
-(We're in the business of making Web frameworks, not Web servers.)
+Now's a good time to note: **don't** use this server in anything resembling a production environment. **It's intended only for use while developing**.

 Now that the server's running, visit http://127.0.0.1:8000/ with your Web browser.
 You'll see a "Welcome to Django" page, in pleasant, light-blue pastel.